What you need to know

 - Review your application and academic plan with an administrator or advisor from the second department and obtain their signature, if required.

-- Submit your completed application to the Committee on Curricula (CoC) in Room 5-115 by Add Date of your second-to-last term.
+- Submit the original completed application to the Committee on Curricula (CoC) in Room 5-115 by Add Date of your second-to-last term.
+Copies will not be accepted.
 Late applications will be considered on a case-by-case basis at the CoC’s discretion.

 - To make changes to your double major, visit Changing a Major.